 I needed to add some simple, free FAX functionality to an application, so I invested a little time in doing it with Visual Studio Express Edition.

-I decided to make it use web browser content; seeing that it’s pretty easy to format a web page, no FAX imaging tools are required.
-Thanks to Michael McCloskey’s Bitonal article Bitonal (TIFF) Image Converter for .NET, I was able to accomplish my goal rather easily!
+I decided to make it use web browser content; seeing that it's pretty easy to format a web page, no FAX imaging tools are required.
+Thanks to Michael McCloskey's Bitonal article Bitonal (TIFF) Image Converter for .NET, I was able to build what I needed.

 I added in some random dithering to produce a decent balance between text pages and pages with images.
 I was tempted to implement Floyd-Steinberg Dithering, but my random results are good enough for my project.